libtcod/libtcod/README.md

 ## What can it do? ##

+**Note that 1.6 is bleeding edge and still needs polishing before it can replace 1.5.
+It is recommended you use 1.5.**

 If you want to get a quick overview of the features that libtcod provides, check out the [Features](https://bitbucket.org/libtcod/libtcod/wiki/Features) page.

 If you want to get a quick overview of games which have used libtcod, check out the [Projects](http://roguecentral.org/doryen/projects-2/) page.